-- 1. Go to Control Panel. - 2.
-Click Hardware and Sound → Mouse.
-The Mouse Properties window is displayed. - 3.
-In the Mouse Properties window, select the ThinkPad tab. - 4.
-Follow the instructions on the screen.
+- 1. Go to Control Panel. - Click Hardware and Sound → Mouse.
+The Mouse Properties window is displayed.

+3. In the Mouse Properties window, follow the instructions on the screen to complete the customization.

-Replacing the cap of the TrackPoint pointing stick
+Replacing the cap of pointing stick

-The cap 1 on the end of the TrackPoint pointing stick is removable.
+The cap I on the end of the pointing stick is removable.
 After you use the cap for a period of time, you might consider replacing the cap with a new one.